MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 <a name="9"></a><sup>9</sup>
 For built-in labeling, selected labeling and labeling policy customizations are supported via PowerShell.
 For more information, see [Manage sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps#outlook-specific-options-for-default-label-and-mandatory-labeling).

+<a name="10"></a><sup>10</sup>
+In the Azure portal, see [Azure Information Protection analytics](../reports-aip.md).
+In the Microsoft 365 compliance center, see the [activity explorer](/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide).
+For detailed support information, see the **Audit label-related user activity** row in the [capabilities tables](/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide) from the Microsoft 365 Compliance documentation.

 ### Detailed comparisons for the Azure Information Protection clients